ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 8. On the **Summary** panel, verify the cluster configuration before you add the cluster.
    1. Review the settings for the cluster.
    2. Review the estimated price of the cluster.
 Click **Pricing details** to generate a PDF summary.
 To save or print your order summary, click the **Print** or the **Download** icon ![Download icon](../../icons/download.svg "Download") on the upper right of the PDF window.
-   3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you add the cluster.
+   3. Click the link or links of the license agreements that apply to your order and ensure that you agree with them before you add the cluster.
    4. Click **Create**.

 ## Results after you add clusters to Automated instances